-The four essential elements of a search warrant, crucial for its validity, include establishing probable cause within the affidavit without adding information later, supporting the warrant with an oath or affirmation, specifically describing the people or places to be searched, and precisely detailing the items to be seized.
+Search Warrants Overview The four essential elements of a search warrant, crucial for its validity, include establishing probable cause within the affidavit without adding information later, supporting the warrant with an oath or affirmation, specifically describing the people or places to be searched, and precisely detailing the items to be seized.
 If any of these requirements are found lacking after the fact, the evidence obtained through the search may be suppressed.

-The four requirements of a search warrant are:

-- You must establish probable cause within the affidavit and cannot add information later; - The warrant must be supported by oath or affirmation; - You must particularly describe the people or places to be searched; and - You must particularly describe the things to be seized.

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+Legal Standard The four requirements of a search warrant are: - You must establish probable cause within the affidavit and cannot add information later; - The warrant must be supported by oath or affirmation; - ☐ You must particularly describe the people or places to be searched; and - You must particularly describe the things to be seized.
+Montana Case Examples These cases represent binding authority from Montana or the U.S. Supreme Court.
+Also included are cases from the Ninth Circuit.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.

-The Warrant Must Particularly Describe What Is Sought in the Search:

-In the case of Groh v.
+The Warrant Must Particularly Describe What Is Sought in the Search: In the case of Groh v.
 Ramirez, the Supreme Court addressed the the particularity requirement in search warrants.
 The case revolved around a search conducted by Jeff Groh, a Special Agent for the ATF, at the home of Joseph Ramirez and his family.
 Groh had obtained a warrant, but it failed to specifically describe the items to be seized, instead only detailing the description of the house.
-The Court held that this lack of particularity violated the Fourth Amendment, emphasizing that "a search conducted pursuant to a warrant that fails to conform to the particularity requirement of the Fourth Amendment is unconstitutional."1

-1 Groh v.
+The Court held that this lack of particularity violated the Fourth Amendment, emphasizing that "a search conducted pursuant to a warrant that fails to conform to the particularity requirement of the Fourth Amendment is unconstitutional."1 1 Groh v.
 Ramirez, 540 U.S. 551 (2004).